 - Aiming to approve the entire website in one go is unrealistic.

-- Clients lost trust early on (especially if your process made gathering content, and giving feedback difficult for them) – i.e. breaking down the relationship, affecting your credibility and reputation…
+- Clients can potentially lose trust early on (especially if your process made gathering content, and giving feedback difficult for them) – i.e., breaking down the relationship, affecting your credibility and reputation…

 The Missing Learning Curve